 - Select Ban again to confirm.

 Like the Kick, Ban will have the username beside it to avoid making a mistake.
-This time, only the channel owner or admin will be able to lift the ban.
-If the person has a friend with admin rights, it might be a good time to remove those rights or have a chat with that person about allowing them back.
+This time, only the channel owner or admin can lift the ban.
+If the person has a friend with admin rights, it might be a good time to remove those rights or chat with that person about allowing them back.

 What Happens When You Report Someone